 Congratulations!
-You’ve received the letter of intent that somebody in interested in buying your business, the sale goes through, and the money drops into your account.
+You’ve received the letter of intent that somebody is interested in buying your business, the sale goes through, and the money drops into your account.
 But now what?
 In this episode, Tom shares how to figure out a distribution strategy that gives you your desired rate of return while also managing taxes appropriately.

-Listen in as he breaks down the different type of investments and how they relate to your risk tolerance post-sale, as well as the difference between qualified and non-qualified accounts—and how to make them work for you.
+Listen in as he breaks down the different types of investments and how they relate to your risk tolerance post-sale, as well as the difference between qualified and non-qualified accounts—and how to make them work for you.
 You'll learn the mindset shift that is required for owners once their business has sold and some of the questions to ask to decide how to allocate your proceeds, to keep a sustainable income coming in long after the sale has happened.

 Listen to the full episode: